amish-mishra/CDER-protein-classifier/README.md

 # Protein stability project
 Author: Amish Mishra
 Date: April 15, 2023
+_Note: The directories are mostly empty to keep the size of the repo small.
+With access to the data and the notebooks, the directories can be repopulated on a local copy of the repo.

 ## Description
 In this project, we take the Rocklin synthetic protein designs and train machine learning models to classify a protein as stable or unstable.
 We do this using three approaches